cairo-book/cairo-book/src/ch204-01-how-builtins-work.md

 computed and then asserted to the cell.
 If not read, the cell will be left empty.

-For example, the _pedersen_ builtin works with triplet of cells:
+For example, the _Pedersen_ builtin works with triplets of cells:

 - Two input cells to store two felts, `a` and `b`.
 - One output cell which will store `Pedersen(a, b)`.